Thinkorswim rating

 Thinkorswim Overview

-Thinkorswim comes in three different versions including a downloadable desktop version, a mobile app version, and a web version.
-All three versions are available for free to all Charles Schwab customers.
-All three versions automatically include real-time streaming quotes and level 2 quotes for free for all non-professional users.
-Thinkorswim doesn’t require any paid subscription and there are no additional fees for using the platform.
+Thinkorswim has three versions: a desktop program you can install, a mobile app, and a web-based platform.
+All three are free for Charles Schwab clients.
+They all include free real-time streaming quotes and level 2 quotes for non-professional traders.
+Thinkorswim doesn’t require a paid membership and charges no extra fees for using it.

 Thinkorswim Commissions